+1 (619) 853-3200

 Why conventional cleaning fails

 The caulk line at the base of a toilet, the gap between the tank and the wall, and the underside of the toilet rim are all permanent moisture traps.
 Standard mopping addresses the floor around the toilet but cannot access these zones.
-They stay wet between uses, creating ideal conditions for E. coli, Pseudomonas aeruginosa, and Klebsiella — organisms that survive on moist surfaces for weeks.
-Spray disinfectants reach the surface but cannot penetrate the biofilm these organisms build in porous caulk and tile edges.
+They stay wet between uses, creating ideal conditions for grime and organic build-up that accumulates on moist surfaces for weeks.
+Sprays reach the surface but cannot penetrate the embedded build-up that forms in porous caulk and tile edges.

 What 275°F steam does differently

 275°F steam reaches every crevice a mop head cannot.
 The high-pressure steam nozzle is angled into the base seal, behind the tank, and along the rim underside.
-Thermal shock at those temperatures exceeds the kill threshold for the pathogens common to toilet biofilm zones.
-There is no residue on surfaces your children and pets contact — just dry, sanitized porcelain.
+Sustained high-heat cleaning temperatures cut through grime and build-up in toilet biofilm zones.
+There is no residue on surfaces your children and pets contact — just dry, deep-cleaned porcelain.

 SD Note: